For a detailed description about Wärtsilä's Financial risks, please refer to the Annual report 2023.

 Wärtsilä is exposed to interest rate risk primarily through market value changes to the net debt portfolio (price risk), as well as through changes in interest rates (re-fixing on rollovers).
 Interest rate risk is managed by constantly monitoring the market value of the financial instruments and by using sensitivity analysis.

 Wärtsilä spreads its interest rate risk exposure by taking both fixed and floating rate loans.
 The share of fixed rate loans as a proportion of the total debt can vary between 30 and 70%.
-The Board of Directors has given authorisation to temporarily increase the share of fixed loans up to 100%, and the authorisation is valid until January 2022.
 Wärtsilä hedges its loan portfolio by using derivative instruments, such as interest rate swaps, futures and options.

-At the end of 2021, a one percentage point parallel decrease/increase of the yield curve would have resulted in a EUR 17 million (26) increase/decrease in the value of the net debt portfolio, including derivatives.
-A one percentage point change in the interest level would cause a EUR 1 million (4) change in the following year’s interest expenses from the debt portfolio, including derivatives.
+At the end of 2023, a one percentage point parallel decrease/increase of the yield curve would have resulted in a EUR 5 million (10) increase/decrease in the value of the net debt portfolio, including derivatives.
+A one percentage point change in the interest level would cause a EUR 4 million (3) change in the following year’s interest expenses from the debt portfolio, including derivatives.
+In both analyses, the debt portfolio as of 31 December 2023 is used.

 As the main funding currency of the Group is Euro, the IBOR reform does not have a significant impact on the Group’s financial arrangements.
-Due to the reform, the reference interest rate of long-term JPY loans has been amended, and the reference rates for the Group’s cash pool bank accounts have been changed in cases where a rate would have been discontinued.
+Due to the reform, the reference interest rate of long-term JPY loans and the related cross currency swaps have been amended, and the reference rates for the Group’s cash pool bank accounts have been changed in cases where a rate would have been discontinued

 Liquidity and refinancing risk